mainmatter/ember-classy-computed/README.md

-# ember-macarons
+# ember-class-based-cps

-ember-macarons enables __class based computed property macros__ which can for example be used to support dynamic dependent keys.
+ember-class-based-cps enables __class based computed property macros__ which can for example be used to support dynamic dependent keys.

 ## Use Case